Alyssa Graye, Board Certified Registered Art Therapist

 Prelicensed Clinician

-Alyssa Graye is a Board Certified Registered Art Therapist and a trained Trauma Focused Cognitive Behavioral Therapist who is passionate about using different forms of nonverbal expression to help children and their caregivers.
+Alyssa Graye is a Board-certified Creative Arts Therapist with specialized training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing (EMDR).
 She received her undergraduate degree in Psychology from Northeastern University and followed with her Masters in Professional Studies from Pratt Institute in Art Therapy and Creativity Development.
+She brings a unique blend of evidence-based practices and expressive arts interventions to support healing and growth across diverse populations.